kohlschutter/junixsocket/src/site/markdown/unixsockets.md

 Unix sockets, UNIX-domain sockets, Unix domain protocol family, POSIX local inter-process communication socket, POSIX local IPC socket, `AF_UNIX`, `PF_UNIX`, `PF_LOCAL`, `AF_FILE`, `PF_FILE` — all these terms more or less refer to the same concept — a host-internal protocol and addressing scheme that is more or less like socket communication between computers on the Internet.
 Typically, but not always, Unix sockets are referenced by pathnames on the file system.

-Unix sockets are available on a variety of platforms (including macOS and Linux), and they all differ a little in how they work.
+Unix sockets are available on a variety of platforms (including macOS, Windows and Linux), and they all differ a little in how they work.

 Here are some references that may be useful to you.